 I first began reading tarot as a freshman in college living in Jackson, Mississippi.
 Later that year, I took a series of tarot workshops with Mark McElroy at New Vibrations, a magical shop and haven for spiritual seekers that was tucked away in the arts district of Fondren in Jackson.
 Since then, tarot has been a regular practice of reflection, meaning-making, and divination in my life.
+I am currently studying The Living Tarot with T. Susan Chang and the Marseille Tarot with Camelia Elias.

-My approach to reading tarot brings together traditional significations of the four suits, the four elements, and the major and minor arcana, with more immediate and intuitive responses to the images themselves.
+My approach to reading tarot brings together traditional significations of the four suits, the four elements, and the major and minor arcana, with more immediate and sometimes intuitive responses to the images themselves.
 This way of reading has been deeply informed by my work and training in dance studies—watching dances, writing about dances, and teaching writing about dance.
 As with viewing and interpreting a dance, I find that the clearest and most meaningful interpretations of tarot cards are those that begin from direct engagement with the images themselves, then draw on familiarity with the deep structures and symbolism in each deck to develop and enrich those interpretations.
-Even after over fifteen years of reading tarot, I also still consider what the creators of each deck have written about the cards in companion texts, not as a deference to some final authority, but as a way of reading with ancestors both living and no longer living.
+Even after nearly 20 years of reading tarot, I also still consider what the creators of each deck have written about the cards in companion texts, not as a deference to some final authority, but as a way of reading with ancestors both living and no longer living.
 I find that bringing their words into the reading can be a way of opening the dialogue to further possibilities and insights.
 Altogether, what I see in the cards, whatever comes up for you, whatever we discuss, and how we call in the voices of others fold into one another in order to make connections, generate realizations, elaborate different directions of thought, and proliferate possibilities in our lives.

 “What if, instead of providing a resolution, a direct answer, or a definite interpretation, a reading helped us to navigate the complexity of existence – attending to both its actual and virtual moments – its different positions, relationships and layers that also constitute us?
 Every reading exposes possibilities, reveals blockages, and shifts perspectives.
 Beyond the principles of non-contradiction and identity, readings design a space where multiple articulations of situations and events coexist without the imposition of a single meaning or direction.”